natf17/shopify-embedded-app/README.md

   - In OAuth2AuthorizationRequestRedirectFilter, ShopifyOAuth2AuthorizationRequestResolver builds a OAuth2AuthorizationRequest for the redirect (Step 2: Request authorization code)
   - ShopifyAuthorizationRequestRedirectStrategy
     - if embedded: returns a generated html page that will exit the iframe page via an AppBridge redirect
-    - if not embedded it redirects to the authorization uri
+    - if not embedded: redirects to the authorization uri
   - Step 3: Validate authorization code: ShopifyOAuth2AuthorizationCodeGrantFilter
   - Step 4: Get an access token: ShopifyOAuth2AuthorizationCodeGrantFilter
   - Step 5: Redirect to your app's UI: ShopifyOAuth2AuthorizationCodeGrantFilter